olexiyk/telegram-bot-bookinglayer-checker/README.md

 # User facing features

-- [x] Users cat set language
+- [x] Users can set their language
 - [x] Users can view a list of available products
 - [x] Users can subscribe to notifications for individual products
 - [x] Users receive one notification with bookable timeslots per subscribed product
 - [x] Users can set notification interval
 - [x] Users do not receive notification with duplicated information.
 If product availability is the same as before, no notification is sent
-- [ ] Users are informed about the timezone business operates in
+- [x] Users are informed about the timezone business operates in
 - [ ] Bot does not send notifications between 22:00 and 7:00 - Ruhezeit 💤
 - [ ] Users can see the menu with all the available commands
-- [ ] Users see pleasant number of emojis in the notification messages
+- [x] Users see pleasant number of emojis in the messages
+- [ ] Users see decent pluralization in the messages
+- [x] Bot has an icon and a description

-# Technical features todo
+# Technical features

+- [x] Continuous deployment to Heroku
+- [x] Jest tests
+- [x] Continuous integration with GitHub Actions
+- [ ] All TS issues are fixed
 - [ ] Add post deployment smoke test for `/notify` endpoint

 # Installation and local launch